 It wasn’t hard to find things to write about.
 In fact, it was impossible to cover it all.
 But despite our potential spottiness, we knew there was an audience: a reader who may care as much about the new SoulCycle-slash-HIIT class as a roundup of the best places to shop for houseplants, Elizabeth Chambers’ in-flight skincare routine, or Dallas designer Daniel Mofor’s impossibly stylish children.
 Placing those stories in three different channels—Home & Garden, Style Sheet, and Be Well—wasn’t only unnecessary, it wasn’t serving that reader.

 So today, we launch “D Living,” an insider’s guide to the best of Dallas style, beauty, and wellness.
-Because politics matter.
-Arts and culture matter.
-But so do the small businesses, makeup artists, stylists, and the instructors who shape our city.
+Because politics, arts, and dining matter, but so do the small businesses, makeup artists, stylists, and the instructors who shape our city.
 Here, we’ll do our best to keep you apprised of what you need to know.
 Visit soon, and please visit often.
 I’ll do my best to make it worth your while.
 If you have feedback or questions, you can email me right here.